binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ##### node-config

 is an excellent configuration package with lots of great features.
 There is no security provided with node-config, just some potential obscurity.
-Just be aware of that and as discussed previously, make sure surrounding layers have beefed up security.
+Just be aware of that, and as discussed previously, make sure surrounding layers have beefed up security.

 ##### Windows:

 As is often the case with Microsoft solutions, their marketing often leads people to believe that they have secure solutions to problems when that is not the case.
 As discussed previously, there are plenty of ways to get around the Microsoft so called security features.
-As anything else in this space, they may provide some obscurity, but don't depend on them being secure.
+As anything else in this space, they may provide some obscurity, but do not depend on them being secure.

 Statements like the following have the potential for producing over confidence: